ism90/connect-four/Pseudocode.md

 #### 2. Player Moves

 - random 50/50 flip for first or second
+- players have to be assigned different color
 - event listeners for clicks - or onclick val
 - for loops for checking array
 - move has to be valid